The Green Olive Catering

-I reimagined The Green Olive Catering's digital presence with a clean, modern design system and a scalable CMS architecture, giving each location its own voice and independent functionality while staying brand-aligned.
+We reimagined The Green Olive Catering's digital presence with a clean, modern design system and a scalable CMS architecture, giving each location its own voice and independent functionality while staying brand-aligned.

-Team: John Hansen
+TeaM: John Hansen

 Visual Design / UX/UI Design / Webflow Development